 These common scenarios illustrate why the right insurance matters for accommodation businesses.

-A guest slips on the wet tiles around your motel swimming pool, falls, and suffers a serious head injury requiring hospitalisation and extended rehabilitation.
-They claim the poolside area was poorly maintained and lacked adequate non-slip surfacing.
+A guest slips on wet tiles beside the motel pool, falls heavily, and sustains a fractured hip requiring surgery and lengthy rehabilitation.
+The guest alleges the poolside area lacked adequate non-slip treatment and proper drainage.

-• Pool safety compliance, non-slip surfacing, fencing, signage, and regular maintenance records are critical for defence
+• Pool safety compliance under AS 1926, non-slip surfaces, appropriate signage, and maintenance records are vital for defending the claim

 Insurance Tips for Accommodation Providers